frankdevhub/51job-it-hunter/Librarys/tinyxml/readme.txt

 Thanks very much to everyone who sends suggestions, bugs, ideas, and encouragement.
 It all helps, and makes this project fun.
-A special thanks to the contributors on the web pages that keep it lively.
+A special thanks to the contributors on the web selenium.pages that keep it lively.

 So many people have sent in bugs and ideas, that rather than list here we try to give credit due in the "changes.txt" file.